NOMAD LAND, our project in Greenland

 About the project “NOMAD LAND"

-There are places where the presence of nature is so powerful, so overwhelmingly beautiful and hard, that it becomes difficult not to think about the ancestral connection with it as a whole.
-Life, after all, is a rare happening too often forgotten and easily lost in places like these.
+There are places where the presence of nature is so awe-inspiring, so overwhelmingly beautiful and unforgiving, that it's almost impossible not to ponder our ancestral connection to it as a whole.
+In these places, it's easy to forget that life itself is a rare and precious gift, one that we too often take for granted.

-In this fabulous tapestry of interconnected realities that life is, one could argue that local voices should be able to participate in how local futures are represented, express their opinions, and have an influence.
-But that is not always the case, especially when those voices speak of ways semi whipped out by globalization, and of a worldview that might only be fully understood in a wider context of connection with nature.
+In the intricate tapestry of interconnected realities that we call life, one could argue that local voices should have the opportunity to shape the representation of their futures, express their opinions, and influence the world around them.
+However, this isn't always the case, especially when those voices speak of ways of life that have been largely erased by globalization, or when they express a worldview that can only be fully understood within the broader context of our connection to nature.

-But the series of short films on the relationship between mythology and nature that we would like to produce with your help, is not only about what was wise before, learned, and enlightened.
-This series is about today and tomorrow, and the need to look back and pick up something we forgot along the way to modernity.
+But the series of short films we want to create with your help, which explore the relationship between mythology and nature, isn't just about the wisdom and enlightenment of the past.
+This series is about today and tomorrow, and the need to look back and reclaim something we've lost along the path to modernity.

-Here you have the names of some of the myths we would like to explore, mixed with our images (Nicklas Levin) and the music from our previous documentary (Arturo Cardelús).
+Here are the names of some of the myths we would like to explore, mixed with our images (Nicklas Levin) and the music from our previous documentary (Arturo Cardelús).

 Greenlandic mythical creatures